HildoBijl/stepwise/shared/edu/skills/README.md

 - If the skills are *distinct enough* then just keep them separate.
 This of course works, but it does require a student who already mastered skill `P` to start from scratch with skill `Q`.
 It may result in Step-Wise recommending a couple of boring and seemingly pointless exercises, which is not ideal.
 - If the situation falls in-between, it is possible to *link* the skills.

-To add links, just add a parameter to the skill description object (see the skill tree below) like `links: [{ skill: "calculateWithEfficiency", correlation: 0.8 }, { skill: "someOtherSkill", correlation: 0.4 }]`.
+To add links, just add a parameter to the skill description object (see the skill tree below) like `links: [{ skills: 'summation', order: 4 }, { skills: ['someOtherSkill1', 'someOtherSkill2'], correlation: 0.5 }]`.
+Note: an order of `n` represents a correlation of `n/(n+2)`, so a higher order means a stronger correlation.
+On a correlation, the closest possible order is automatically calculated.
 It is also possible to provide only a single object, without an array.
-Or you can just provide a string, in which case a default correlation of `0.5` is assumed.
+Or you can just provide a string, in which case a default correlation of `0.5` (order `2`) is assumed.
 Note that links are always bidirectional: if you define `A` to be linked with `B`, then automatically (you don't have to indicate this) `B` is linked with `A`.
 If you do define a link the other way, and the correlation differs, an error is thrown.

 What does this correlation mean though?
 To see that, we do a thought experiment.
 Assume skills `A` and `B` are linked with `0.6` correlation.
 Also assume that we have determined that the student has a 100% chance of succeeding at skill `A`, but no data is known yet on skill `B`.
 That is, skill `B` has a chance of success of 50% without any additional data.
 Due to this link, however, we pull this chance by a factor of `0.6` towards `p(A)`.
 So in this example the success rate for `B` will be estimated as 80%.
 In practice, mathematics-wise, this comes down to the distribution of skill `A` being smoothened with decay ratio `0.6` before being merged into the distribution of skill `B`.

 ## Programming the skill tree

-Currently the skill tree is hard-coded in the `shared/edu/skills/index.js` file.
-This file exports a large object with all the skills known to Step-Wise.
-The setup of the object is as follows.
+Currently the skill tree is hard-coded in the `shared/edu/skills/skillTree.js` file.
+This file exports a large `skillTree` object with all the skills known to Step-Wise.
+The set-up of the object is as follows.

 	{
 		summation: {